nbeversl/urtext_docs/README.md

-The example Pointer above becomes a child of this node, visible in the "Table of Contents (does not appear correctly in Markdown format)" or using the other tree views described in "Trees".
+The example Pointer above becomes a child of this node, visible in the "Table of Contents (does not yet appear correctly in Markdown format)" or using the other tree views described in "Trees".

 The advantages to Node Pointers are many, including: